A Personal, Thoughtful Approach

 Sometimes, a few tweaks can make all the difference

-A kitchen should build on the combined knowledge of past experience but MUST meet your specific wants and needs
+A kitchen should build on the combined knowledge of past experience but must meet your specific wants and needs

 Custom-built 3D computer model of the OAK AND PLY Kitchen